AlanNaqshbandi/Introduction-Page/README.md

 # Welcome to Alan's profile.
-World of Cyber/Cloud Security Professional
+Pathway of Cyber/Cloud Security Professional
 <h1>Hi,I'm<a href="https://github.com/AlanNaqshbandi"></a> <a href="https://www.linkedin.com/in/alan-naqshbandi-57788588/"> Alan Naqshbandi

   <a>Cyber Security Professional / (Azure) Cloud Security Specialist</a></h2>